 During the Flight

+Feed your baby (milk, snack, juice, or pacifier) to ease ear pressure.
 On Y’s first trip, he finished his bottle of milk before takeoff, which made him uncomfortable.
-Lesson learned: hide the bottle until it’s time.
-On his second trip, I gave him unlimited blueberries before and during takeoff, which worked like magic!
+Lesson learned: hide the bottle until it’s time or when you hear the annoucement " Cabin crew, ready for take off" On his second trip, I gave him unlimited blueberries before and during takeoff and it works like a magic.

 Top Tip: Forget the rules you have at home!
 Y even got to finish a small packet of fruit juice!